robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 SvelteKit allows you to create more than just pages.
 You can also create **API route** or an **endpoint** or a **server endpoint** by adding a `+server.ts` file that exports functions corresponding to HTTP methods: **GET**, **PUT**, **POST**, **PATCH** and **DELETE**.

-<a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods" target="_blank">MDN reference HTTP request methods -> https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods</a>
+<a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods" target="_blank">MDN reference HTTP methods -> https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods</a>

 Create a new file **`+server.ts`** in the folder `src/routes/verify/`**[token]**.